fungiwnl/cv/README.md

 ## To-do

 - The provided dockerfile uses the full `texfull-live` behemoth, so the docker image is 4GBs.
 Ideally, we have a minimal dependency docker image compiling the tex.
-- GitHub Actions caching.
+- GitHub Container Registry caching.
 The docker image is building from scratch everytime, so it takes a good 10 minutes long.

 ## License and Credits